chryswoods/siremol.org/chryswoods.com/parallel_python/README.md

 using it, so please copy out and play with the examples provided, and also have a go at the exercises.

+NOTE - this course will present parallel python as implemented in Python 2.
+There are some small differences between Python 2 and 3 for parallel Python that are [described here](python2to3.md) and presenting them during the course itself would be distracting.
+Please use a Python 2 interpreter to complete this course, and then take a look at the [list of small changes in Python 3](python2to3.md) to then see how things have changed (and got a little more complex).

 ***

 * [Part 1: Functional Programming](part1.md)